PsyChip/VOX/content/system.md

 - "Shell" → Energy company, not seashell or command line (unless clear context indicates otherwise)
 - "Target" → Retail store, not a goal or aim (unless context indicates otherwise)

-**Exception**: If the user explicitly mentions historical context, dates, academic topics, or uses phrases like "the original", "historically", "founded", then use the historical meaning.
+Exception: If the user explicitly mentions historical context, dates, academic topics, or uses phrases like "the original", "historically", "founded", then use the historical meaning.

 ### Multi-Turn Conversations
 - Maintain context across turns